HL7/case-reporting/source/pages/narrative-guidance.md

 -	**Not Reportable** - The information provided conclusively does not meet reporting criteria.

-Some decision support systems may not be able to fully differentiate between possible conditions that are **Not Reportable** and those that **May be Reportable** if additonal information is provided.
-In these circumstaces there may only be a reportabilty determination of:
+Some decision support systems may not be able to fully differentiate between possible conditions that are **Not Reportable** and those that **May be Reportable** if additional information is provided.
+In these circumstances there may only be a reportabilty determination of:

 -	**No Reporting Rule Met** - The information provided does not meet reporting criteria or may meet reporting criteria if additional information is provided.